codesorter2015/crossbrowserext/README.md

 A browser extension is a small software programs that extends the functionality of a web browser.
 Some extensions are authored using web technologies such as HTML, JavaScript, and CSS.

+# Manifest File
+The very first thing we'll need to create is a manifest file named manifest.json.

+It is a metadata file in JSON format that contains properties like your extension's name, description, version number and so on.

+To learn more about the manifest, read the [Manifest File Format documentation](https://developer.chrome.com/extensions/manifest)

 # Background Pages
 Every extension has an invisible background page which is run by the browser.